Amandus Johnson: Biography

 He received his doctorate in 1908 from the University of Pennsylvania where he wrote his doctoral dissertation Swedish Settlements on the Delaware, 1638-1664 on the Swedish colony of New Sweden.
 In 1908, Johnson was one of the cofounders of the Swedish Colonial Society.

-Amandus Johnson was a senior lecturer in Scandinavian languages at the University of Pennsylvania from 1910-1921.
+Amandus Johnson was a senior lecturer in Scandinavian languages at the University of Pennsylvania from 1910 to 1921.